Event loop

 let mut obj = MyWindow {

-base: Window::new(title, layout, flags);
+base: Window::new(title, layout, flags),

-// initialization other fileds from MyWindow i
+// initialize other fields from MyWindow here

 // other initialization (such as creating children)